cristianmartinezsetevich-star/3-D-Resistor-network-repository/README.md

-This repository contains the Fortran source codes and input files used to simulate mixed ionic–electronic conducting (MIEC) electrodes voxelized into three-dimensional resistor networks.
+This repository contains the Fortran source codes and output files used to simulate mixed ionic–electronic conducting (MIEC) electrodes voxelized into three-dimensional resistor networks.
 The numerical model resolves the coupled transport of electrons, oxygen ions, and gaseous species, incorporating the oxygen reduction reaction (ORR) through an interfacial resistance .
 These simulations were developed in the context of the manuscript “Methodology for the simulation of voxelized MIEC electrodes using resistor networks: coupling between electronic, ionic, and gaseous transport.”
-The provided scripts allow the reproduction of conductance–pO₂ curves and the exploration of the impact of microstructural parameters on the overall electrochemical performance.
-Simplified 3D Resistor Network Simulation Code.
+The provided scripts allow the reproduction of conductance curves and the exploration of the impact of microstructural parameters on the overall electrochemical performance.
 This repository contains a simplified version of the 3D resistor network model used to simulate Mixed Ionic–Electronic Conductor (MIEC) electrodes.
 It is intended as a practical example that preserves the essential physical coupling mechanisms of the full model while remaining easy to read and modify.

 ----------------------------------------------------------------------------------------------------------------------------------
 Overview